-In conducting seismic retrofit projects, the University shall seek to provide an acceptable level of earthquake safety based on the protection of life and prevention of personal injury in accordance with requirements stated herein.
-Standards for the retrofit of existing buildings must follow the requirements of the CBSC (including without limitation Sections 317-323 of the CEBC), as well as University policies.
-To provide further guidance to Campus building officials regarding compliance with the two options in Section 317.6 of the CEBC, a "timely manner" as referenced in (2) means the seismic retrofit shall commence as soon as feasible and the facility must be given high priority in campus capital planning and funding allocation decisions.
+In conducting seismic retrofit projects, the University must seek to provide an acceptable level of earthquake safety based on the protection of life and prevention of personal injury in accordance with requirements stated herein.
+Standards for the retrofit of existing buildings must follow the requirements of the CBSC (including Sections 317-323 of the CEBC), as well as University policies.
+To provide further guidance to Campus Building Officials regarding compliance with the two options in Section 317.6 of the CEBC, a "timely manner" as referenced in (2) means the seismic retrofit must commence as soon as feasible and the facility must be given priority in campus capital planning and funding allocation decisions.